KhaliliMahdi/khalilimahdi.github.io/_pages/about.md

 **2024**

+* New PhD student, Vishnu Chhabra joined my lab.
+He will be working on Mechanistic Interpretability for foundation models.

+* Zhongteng Cai received a travel grant to attend the UAI conference and present his work.

+* New paper titled "[Privacy-Aware Randomized Quantization via Linear Programming](https://khalilimahdi.github.io/)" is accepted in the 40th Conference on Uncertainty in Artificial Intelligence (UAI).

+* Received a grant from the Translational Data Analytics Institute to build interpretable and efficient AI models for medical diagnosis.

 * New paper titled "[Imposing Fairness Constraints in Synthetic Data Generation](https://khalilimahdi.github.io/)" is accepted in the 27th International Conference on Artificial Intelligence and Statistics (AISTATS).

-* Recieved a grant from the college of engineering to build safe, robust, and interpretable AI models for large-scale systems.
+* Received a grant from the college of engineering to build safe, robust, and interpretable AI models for large-scale systems.

 **2023**